 Also, line an 11x17 baking sheet with parchment paper and set aside.

-Making a Double Broiler
+Making A Double Broiler

 To make a double broiler use a heat safe bowl, and place the bowl over top of a saucepan that is filled with about 1" of water.
 Over medium low heat bring the water to a boil.